charlesreid1-toy-factory/brad-pitt/Readme.md

 ### .bumpversion.cfg

+(Note: the `bumpversion` library has been deprecated and replaced with `bump2version`.
+You should not have to change anything, since the `requirements-dev.txt` will handle it.
-(Note: bumpversion has been replaced with bump2version, and the `requirements-dev.txt` file should specify the library being installed.
-Also, `bumpversion` should now point to `bump2version` on PyPI.)
+Also, `bumpversion` should now point to `bump2version` on PyPI, so `pip install bumpversion` will install `bump2version`.)

 The bump2version configuration file is at `.bumpversion.cfg`.